OmarHusseini/OmarHusseini/README.md

 Hi, I'm [Omar Hosseini]! 👋

-Welcome to my GitHub profile!
+<p align=center>Welcome to my GitHub profile!
 I'm passionate about [developing my technical and technological skills] and have a strong interest in back-end development.
-Here you'll find a project I worked on, which is my graduation project.
+Here you'll find a project I worked on, which is my graduation project.</p>

 ## 🎓 About Me
 - **Computer Engineering** graduate from **Al-Quds University**.